 top of page

-A Day with Omar Soltan
+A Day with Omar Sultan

 Deputy minister, policy maker, archeologist, producer of heritage, an innovator, educator, burocrat, advisor and consumer of culture and heritage